 Our cash equivalents and short-term investments consist primarily of short-term fixed income funds and money market funds.
 The main objective of these investments is to maintain principal while maximizing return, without significantly increasing risk.
-A hypothetical 100 basis point parallel decrease in the interest rate curve would result in an approximate \$2.7 million annual decrease in interest income.
+A hypothetical 100 basis point parallel decrease in the interest rate curve would result in an approximate \$2.5 million annual decrease in interest income.

-In April 2000, we entered into an unsecured senior credit facility with a group of banks providing a \$187.5 million revolving credit line that would have expired in April 2003.
-In December 2002, we terminated this facility and entered into a secured senior credit facility with a group of five banks, providing us with a \$100.0 million revolving credit line that expires in June 2004.
+In December 2002, we entered into a secured senior credit facility with a group of five banks, providing us with a \$100.0 million revolving credit line that expires in June 2004.
 Our credit facilities are comprised of a \$100.0 million revolving line of credit expiring in June 2004, a synthetic lease expiring in December 2008 and \$160.0 million of 4.375% convertible subordinated notes due 2010 (refer to note 12, Credit Agreements, Short-Term Debt and Convertible Subordinated Debt).
-The borrowings under the revolving credit line and synthetic lease bear interest at either the London interbank offered rate or a base rate, plus a margin determined by a leverage ratio with option periods of one to six months.
+The borrowings under the revolving credit line and synthetic lease bear interest at either the London interbank offered rate or a base rate, plus a margin determined by a leverage ratio with option periods of one to nine months.